NateThom/cs680Thom/PA2/README.md

 ```

 ## Building and Running
-CMake is used to build the projcet.
-Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.

 ### CMake Instructions
 The building of the project is done using CMake, installation with apt-get or brew may be necessary.
 Later use with CMake and Shader files will be require the copy of a directory where those files are stored (ex. shaders).
 To do this in the ```add_custom_target``` function place